mcraiha/CommonSecrets/SPECIFICATIONS.md

 #### Checksum

-UTF-8 string (can only contain hex chars, so numbers 0-9 and letters A-F) that contain SHA-256 checksum of all other login information variables concatenated together
+UTF-8 string (can only contain hex chars, so numbers 0-9 and letters A-F) that contain SHA-256 checksum of all other login information variables concatenated together.
+Integer variables are first turn into little-endian byte arrays.

 &nbsp;

-### Login informations (secret)
+### Login informations (secret / encrypted)

 Encrypted entries, each entry MUST contain following: